SenihK/DSA-210-Project/README.md

    - Apply statistical methods or machine learning models to predict step counts based on weather data.
 5. **Visualization and Reporting:**
    - Create interactive charts and summaries to present the findings.
-6. **Documentation and Final Report:**
-   - Summarize results and prepare insights.